alexjercan/stack-lang-c/README.md

 ## 2. Quickstart

-This repository includes a `Stack` compiler that can be used for each step of converting a `.sl` file into an executable.
+This repository includes a `Stack` compiler that can be used for each step of converting a `.stack` file into an executable.

 To build the `Stack` compiler you can easily use `nix` with the default build target, or just run make.